waTeim/odbc_fdw/README.md

 `sql_count`| Optional: User defined SQL statement for counting number of records in the foreign table(s).
 This should use the syntax of ODBC driver used.
 `prefix`   | For IMPORT FOREIGN SCHEMA: a prefix for foreign table names.
 This can be used to prepend a prefix to the names of tables imported from an external database.

+Note that if the `prefix` option is used and only one specific foreign table is to be imported, the `table` option is necessary (to specify the unprefixed, remote table name).
+In this case it is better not to include a `LIMIT TO` clause (otherwise it has to reference the *prefixed* table name).

 Example
 -------